 An expression can contain operators, operands, and functions.
 An expression performs calculation based on parameter values and yields one value being the result.
-Each value is of a well defined data type.
+This result will be mapped to the property defined by the Property Expression.
+Each Property Expression has a well defined data type.
 Examples of data types are Real, Integer, Boolean, Color, and String.